This post was originally published on February 13, 2018 and has been updated for accuracy and comprehensiveness.

 Schedule an Appointment

-If you’ve completed your security system checkup and you’re still experiencing issues—or just want someone to take a closer look—you need to schedule a professional maintenance appointment.
+If you’ve tried troubleshooting your home security system and you’re still experiencing issues—or just want someone to take a closer look—you need to schedule a professional maintenance appointment.

 Depending on the issue you’re experiencing, the technician will work with you to troubleshoot the cause of the problem.
 The scope of the problem will dictate how long they will be onsite and what follow-up activities will be required.